 Each week, students will apply principles from the readings to their selected topics For full credit, students should intelligently (and briefly) quote each reading, and use those quotes to analyze their artifacts.
 You may either focus on one artifacts or explain how the readings inform two or more.
 Each submission should be 11⁄2 pages in length.
 SUBMIT ALL PAPERS TO BLACKBOARD "ASSIGNMENTS" LINK BY 11:59 PM MONDAY NIGHT.
 Title each paper "Last name, Think Piece #" (# represents the appropriate week number).

-W eekly Application Rubric
+Week y Application Rubric

 Vector Value Score

-Quality of quotes from readings
+Quality of writing and evidence

-and speeches.
 2

-Writing illustrates command of 2

-topic.
+At least four citations 2

 Total

 CLASS SCHEDULE Reading/Assignment Due